bhaskarkoley87/SpringBootOnkubernetes/README.md

 **Project Intro:** This is a simple REST API develop with Spring Boot and using Docker Desktop I have deploy the application on Docker with Dockerfile, docker-compose.yml.
 I have use Kubernetes for the orchestration.
 In today's market all are in demand.
 I just want to show some of the tools requied at build phase.
 There are lost of tools and software are use in this phase, but I am just showing a small part.
 This development is done on the Windows machine.

-I have also use some tools or API for better
+I have also use some tools or API as a best practice which help developer for log tracking.
+I have also used Swagger.
+Swagger is an open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful web services.

+For code quality check I have used the SonarQube which is for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities.

 ### Minimum requirement for this project
 1. JDK 8+ installed